ibm-cloud-docs/containers/uc-retail.md

 3. SOCIAL MEDIA ANALYTICS provides personalization by detecting customers’ preferences in terms of trends: cuisines, chefs, and ingredients.
 The analytics connect regional trends with an individual’s Twitter, Pinterest, and Instagram activity.
 4. DEVELOPER-FRIENDLY TOOLS accelerate roll-out of features and  bug fixes.

 Back-end inventory systems for product inventory, store replenishment, and product forecasting have a wealth of information, but modern analytics can unlock new insights about how to better move high-end products.
-By using a combination of {{site.data.keyword.cloudant}} and IBM Streaming Analytics, the CMO can find the sweet spot of ingredients to match to custom in-store events.
+By using a combination of {{site.data.keyword.cloudant}} and IBM Streaming Analytics, the CMO can find the best ingredients to match to custom in-store events.

 {{site.data.keyword.messagehub_full}} acts as the just-in-time events platform to bring in the rapidly changing information from the inventory systems to IBM Streaming Analytics.